sqlitecloud/sdk/GO/README.md

 ```

-### Install and precompile the pre-requirements
+### Install and compile the pre-requirements
-First, you will have to install all the pre-requirements on you machine: `make install-prerequirements`.
+First, you will have to install all the pre-requirements on your machine: `make install-prerequirements`.
 This will also patch the source code of the linenoise package...

 ### Synthesizing the C Proxy
 The new GO lines are generated out of the C SDK.
-Every time you change something in the C SDK, you have to go to the SqliteCloud/sdk/GO directory and there you must enter: `make proxy`.
+Every time you change something in the C SDK, you have to go to the SqliteCloud/sdk/GO (`cd $GOPATH`) directory and there you must enter: `make proxy`.
 This will generate a fresh GO source file out of the C files.
-Everything gets embedded and when you then compile a GO program, there will be no external dependencies
+Everything gets embedded and then, when you compile a GO program, there will be no external dependencies

 ### Precompile the static csdk library
 If you like the pre-compiled C SDK more than the embedded C SDK, you can enter `make csdk`